Can Transgender People Become Taller Or Shorter?

 For those who do not know, limb lengthening surgery is based on distraction osteogenesis, which involves cutting the bone and distracting it over a certain period of time (usually at the rate of 1 mm/day) and allowing the bone to regenerate new bone tissue and fill the gap.
 Limb shortening surgery is the opposite of it.
 In this surgery, bone is cut at two points and a certain piece of bone is removed.
 Then, two ends of the bone are rejoined and held together with the help of metal rods, plates or other type of fixators.

 Limb lengthening surgery allows up to 7-8 cm (around 3 inches) height increase in one limb lengthening procedure.
-If a patient undergoes two consequent surgeries (one on femurs, and another on tibia), it is possible to get up to 10-15 cm (4-6 inches) height increase.
+If a patient undergoes two surgeries (one on femurs, and another on tibia), it is possible to get up to 10-15 cm (4-6 inches) height increase.
 However, it is important to state that the patient should wait minimum of 6 months before their second surgery so that their bone union is completed and they can weight bear fully.

 With leg shortening surgery however, attempting to shorten height more than 5 cm (2 inches) can cause serious complications, so it is advised against.
 The good news is, limb shortening surgery is takes less effort and time, and causes less pain and difficulty for the patient, compared to limb lengthening surgery.
 The result of limb shortening surgery is instant, i.e. the patients are already shorter than before when they leave surgery room.
 However, limb lengthening involves an important post-surgery period, during which patients have to perform daily bone lengthening at the speed of 1mm/day.
 In this way, getting the desired 6-7 cm takes 60-70 days, not mentioning the period needed for bone consolidation and healing.